It all depends on how we look at things,

-My photography is an attempt to discern unconscious material irrupting in the visual world.
-Inspired by old stories and myths, I’m looking for hidden-in-plain-sight characters and patterns.
-In analytical terms, inviting images in the camera chamber is for me a work of active imagination.
+My photography is a way to step through the looking-glass.
+Inspired by old stories and myths, I seek hidden-in-plain-sight characters and patterns.
+In reference to depth psychology, inviting images in the camera chamber is for me a work of active imagination.
 Once there, the delineation between object and subject blurs.
 Both the photographer and what is being photographed self-consciously manifest their subjectivity: are images collected, mediated or psychologically projected by the photographer?
 The encounter with the Other, the Unexpected, becomes a focal point and an invitation to enter uncharted territories.

 Fall 2019 Exhibition

 Jean Gebser Society Symposium, October 10-13, Asilomar Conference Center, California

 Inspired by the wine concept of Terroir, and my experience moving from Europe to the New World, I am presenting a series of images related to the sense of place.
 This exhibition explores the emotional and atemporal dimension stemming from a location, the (re)connection with nature and with others.

 Spring 2019 Exhibition